caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-1/index.md

 ...I'm very optimistic.

 My situation is nothing compared to those who have lost loved ones.
 I'm not even complaining; I'm just stating the facts of my initial state in the quarantine.
-Above all, I'm extremely privileged and I'm thankful about it.
+Above all, I'm extremely privileged and I'm thankful for it.
 I have shelter, food, savings, a loving wife and family.
-I can also work remotely (as I have for the past 4 years) writing software all day, if I want.
+I can also work remotely (as I have for the past 4 years) writing software all day if I want.

 As I get to constantly practice gratitude, I take most life situations very *comfortably*.
-Sounds cliche, but I really **focus on appreciating what I have rather than complaining for what I don't**.
+It sounds cliche, but I really **focus on appreciating what I have rather than complaining for what I don't**.

 ## Roadmap for the quarantine

-I have an ideal roadmap of how I plan my days to go in the quarantine.
+I have an ideal roadmap of how I plan my days to go into quarantine.
 I might or might not accomplish everything; you'll audit the log, too.

-1. Above all, **I'll avoid reading news**.
-I know what the situation will be in the next 3 weeks: there's a virus, we'll need to quarantine, end of story.
-Whether they find a cure, or the number of infected grows, or the economy keeps collapsing, it won't matter to me.
+1. Above all, **I'll avoid reading the news**.
+I know what the situation will look like in the next 3 weeks: there's a virus, we'll need to quarantine, end of the story.
+Whether they find a cure, the number of infected grows, or the economy keeps collapsing, it won't matter to me.
 Most importantly, I don't want any of that to have any effect on my daily mood.

 2. For my own sanity, **I'll keep this log up to date**, paying close attention on how my mind and feelings evolve or mutate.
-I'll be honest on what I feel, day by day.
+I'll be honest about what I feel, day by day.

 3. I'll strive for **daily personal growth**.
 That means learning something new on whatever topic I find interesting.